MAAP-Project/example-dps-stac-from-cog/README.md

 - `job_config.yml` config for submitting a job with the algoritum to the MAAP platform.
 - `register_and_run.ipynb` example commands to programmatically register the algorithm and submit a job.

-And `run.sh` is the bash script that runs `src.py` and is an entrypoint required for a DPS algorithm.
+And `run.sh` is the bash script that runs the STAC creation command.

 ### Discover output in DPS

-This algorithm stores the two following files in the output folder of the DPS job :
+This algorithm stores the STAC metadata file in the output folder of the DPS job.

-- the STAC item in JSON format
-- the downloaded tiff